KevinAst/feature-u/docs/api.md

 <h5 style="margin: 10px 0px; border-width: 5px 0px; padding: 5px; border-style: solid;">
   validateConfigurationMeth ⇒ string</h5>
 A validation hook allowing this aspect to verify it's own requiredconfiguration (if any).
-Some aspects may require certain settingsin self for them to operate.
+Some aspects may require certain settingsin self for them to operate.**API:** {{book.api.validateConfigurationMeth$}}

 **Returns**: string - an error message when self is in an invalid state(falsy when valid).
 Because this validation occurs under thecontrol of `launchApp()`, any message is prefixed with:`'launchApp() parameter violation: '`.